ibrahhhh112/bricker/developer-notes.md

     * Add many more brick types
     * Improve brick topology for 3D printing
     * Use shader-based bevel as opposed to geometry-based bevel

+Add advanced option for brickifying in background, and limit min of max_workers to 1.
+This should run brickify model in background as well, not just anim